(35396) 1997 XF11: IAU Circular

 On 11 March 1998, using a three-month observation arc, a faulty International Astronomical Union circular and press information sheet were put out that incorrectly concluded "that the asteroid was 'virtually certain' to pass within 80% of the distance to the Moon and stood a 'small...not entirely out of the question' possibility of hitting the Earth in 2028."
-But by 23 December 1997, it should have been clear that XF11 had no reasonable possibility of an Earth impact.
+But by 23 December 1997, it was clear that XF11 had no reasonable possibility of an Earth impact.
+Many news outlets mistakenly emphasized the possibility of disaster.

 Within hours of the announcement, independent calculations by Paul Chodas, Don Yeomans, and Karri Muinonen had calculated that the probability of Earth impact was essentially zero, and vastly less than the probability of impact from as-yet-undiscovered asteroids.
 Chodas (1999) concurs with Marsden (1999) that based on the 1997 data alone there was about 1 chance in a hundred thousand that XF11 could have been on an Earth-impact trajectory—that is, until the 1990 precovery observations eliminated such possibilities.
 During the October 2002 close approach, the asteroid was observed by the 70-meter Goldstone radar dish, further refining the orbit.